stat6250-s17/course-questions-wiki/week-05/README.md

 - Answer (cyuan10−stat6250): Syntax errors may prevent the compilation phrase from moving forward successfully.
 - Question (yren10−stat6250): So where is the data set descriptor created?
 - Question (mcardoso3-stat6250):  What is the purpose of the compilation phase in SAS?
+-	Question (lzhao4-stat6250): Do observation written at the compilation phase?
+-	Answer (lzhao4-stat6250): Observations are not written until the execution phase.